You step through the airport doors,

 I also saw the almost imperceptible

-straightening of the shoulder
+straightening of the shoulders

 the resolve and determination in your eyes